MoE urges ‘WASSCE’ students to aim US educational opportunities

 In a related development, four international students from Ghana have been arrested in the United States of America (USA) for allegedly forging high school transcripts to gain admission to Lehigh University in Pennsylvania.

-The Ghanaian students namely Otis Opoku, Evans Oppong, Cyrilstan Nomobon Sowah-Nai, and Henry Dabuo are currently being held in Northampton County Jail on charges of forgery and theft of services.
+The Ghanaian students, namely Otis Opoku, Evans Oppong, Cyrilstan Nomobon Sowah-Nai, and Henry Dabuo, are currently being held in Northampton County Jail on charges of forgery and theft of services.

-Their arrest comes after Lehigh University Police Department (LUPD) Detective Lieutenant David Kokinda filed criminal complaints against three of the students on September 6 with a complaint against Evans Oppong still being processed.
+Their arrest comes after Lehigh University Police Department (LUPD) Detective Lieutenant David Kokinda filed criminal complaints against three of the students on September 6, with a complaint against Evans Oppong still being processed.

 They were also investigated after Lehigh’s Vice Provost of Admissions and Financial Aid, Dan Warner, raised concerns about the legitimacy of a transcript submitted by Jude Dabuo, Henry Dabuo’s older brother, who had been admitted to the university for the upcoming semester.

-Lehigh’s Admissions Office following unusual markings, formatting, and spelling errors on the document rescinded Jude Dabuo’s admission and investigated his younger brother’s credentials.
+Lehigh’s Admissions Office, following unusual markings, formatting, and spelling errors on the document, rescinded Jude Dabuo’s admission and investigated his younger brother’s credentials.

-The student newspaper of the private research university in Bethlehem, Pennsylvania reports that further inquiries revealed similar discrepancies in the applications of the other three Ghanaian students.
+The student newspaper of the private research university in Bethlehem, Pennsylvania, reports that further inquiries revealed similar discrepancies in the applications of the other three Ghanaian students.

-According to court documents, Opoku, a student since 2022, received financial aid totalling $212,933, while Sowah-Nai and Dabuo, who both started in 2023, were awarded financial aid worth $127,213 and $129,244, respectively.
+According to court documents, Opoku, a student since 2022, received financial aid totaling $212,933, while Sowah-Nai and Dabuo, who both started in 2023, were awarded financial aid worth $127,213 and $129,244, respectively.